 Ron Mitchell is the Vice Chairman/President/CEO Horseshoe Bay Resort.
-He served as Vice Chair of the Texas State System Board of Regents, a Board Member and Vice Chair of the Texas State System Foundation, and is a Past President of the Alumni Association.
+He served as Vice Chair of the Texas State System Board of Regents. a Board Member and Vice Chair of the Texas State System Foundation, and is Past President of the Alumni Association.

 2015 | Mary Rose Brown, Minor in Journalism `79

 Executive VP & Chief Administrative Officer of NuStar Energy L.P.
 She has donated much of her time to charitable and civic causes, including Haven for Hope, San Antonio’s unique homeless transformational center and also serves as a board member of the Center for Health Care Services, the Texas Business Hall of Fame, the Women’s Leadership Council of United Way of San Antonio, and the San Antonio Parks Foundation.